Walodja1987/xns/docgen-output/docs.md

 ### Name registration
 - To register a name, users call `registerName(label)` and send ETH.
 - The amount of ETH sent determines the namespace.
 It must match a namespace's registered price.
 - For example, if the "100x" namespace was registered with price 0.1 ETH, then calling `registerName("vitalik")` with 0.1 ETH registers "vitalik.100x".
 - Each address can own at most one name.
 - Names are always linked to the caller's address and cannot be assigned to another address.

 ### Sponsorship via authorization (EIP-712 + EIP-1271)
-- `registerNameWithAuthorization` allows a sponsor (tx sender) to pay and register a name for a recipient who explicitly authorized it via signature.
+- `registerNameWithAuthorization` allows a sponsor (`msg.sender`) to pay and register a name for a recipient who explicitly authorized it via signature.
 - During the namespace creator exclusivity window, only the namespace creator may sponsor registrations in that namespace (public `registerName` is disabled for non-creators).